luweizhang/ml-resources/README.md

 ﻿# deeplearning.ai

-code for deep learning, such as neural network implementations and backwards propagation
+some code for deep learning